farbius/fft-hls-python/doc/fft-hls-python.md

 <p align="justify">
+Hardware Design is a key point before implementation.
+Hardware design allows to figure out what kind of resourses (BRAM, DSP, LUTs) and how many are required for an algorithm implementation, what optimization (area, latency, throughput) can be applied.
-FFT hardware design based on DSP and 2-ports BRAM blocks for High-Level Synthesis  is depicted on Fig. (3.1)
+For example, FFT Hardware Design for $log_2N$ stages and <i>N</i> points is depicted on Fig. (3.1)

 <p align="center">
   <img src="https://github.com/farbius/fft-hls-python/blob/main/doc/images/hw_design.svg" alt="butterfly"/>